Paul Sabatier (chemist): Education

 Sabatier studied at the École Normale Supérieure, starting in 1874.
 Three years later, he graduated at the top of his class.
 In 1880, he was awarded a Doctor of Science degree from the College de France.

 In 1883 Sabatier succeeded Édouard Filhol at the Faculty of Science, and began a long collaboration with Jean-Baptiste Senderens, so close that it was impossible to distinguish the work of either man.

 They jointly published 34 notes in the Accounts of the Academy of Science, 11 memoirs in the Bulletin of the French Chemical Society and 2 joint memoirs to the Annals of Chemistry and Physics.

+After the discovery of nickel tetracarbonyl in 1890 they tried to synthesize similar compound with nitrogen oxides, but only discovered different types of oxidation.
+As late as 1912, Sabatier believed that it's possible to get "true nitro metals" with dinitrogen tetroxide, but it was later proven that these were not real chemical compounds but just metal oxides with nitrogen dioxide physically absorbed on them.

+In 1896 Henri Moissan and Charles Moureu discovered that acetylene reacts with some transition metals.
+Bearing in mind Prosper de Wilde (1835-1916) hydrogenated acetylene on platinum black in 1874, Sabatier and Senderens picked up the topic and continued investigations in the area.

 The methanation reactions of COx were first discovered by Sabatier and Senderens in 1902.

 Sabatier and Senderen shared the Academy of Science's Jecker Prize in 1905 for their discovery of the Sabatier–Senderens Process.

 After 1905–06 Senderens and Sabatier published few joint works, perhaps due to the classic problem of recognition of the merit of contributions to joint work.

 Sabatier taught science classes most of his life before he became Dean of the Faculty of Science at the University of Toulouse in 1905.